enoklearn/engineering/modules/tooling.md

    #### Learning Outcomes
    * List common productivity tools and their use case
-   * Explain the pomodoro technique and how it can help you stay on track
+   * Explain the Pomodoro technique and how it can help you stay on track
-   * Use a time tracking tool to help you gain an understanding how long a type of task takes you to complete
+   * Use a time tracking tool to help you gain an understanding of how long a type of task takes you to complete
    * Describe the PERT estimation method
    * Theorize how you might properly set expectations with stakeholders to complete a task
-   * Reflect on how long a task took you and compare it to your original expectations
+   * Reflect on how long a task took you to complete and compare it to your original expectations

    #### Resources
    * [Estimato `Tool`](https://estimato.app/)